 If some people enter your living room uninvited, pakaao you to death, even as you frantically press that remote, what do you do?
 I flip television channels like a maniac, yet some faces refuse to leave me alone.
 They haunt me on subsequent channels.
 Their acts, perfectly choreographed for the sake of television have become my nemesis.
 And for the sake of my sanity, I sincerely request the following divas and dudes to disappear from my television this year.

-Master of Verbosity:
+Master of Verbosity

 Mani Shankar Aiyyar - If ever there was a medal for mastering the art of ruffling feathers and creating controversies, Mr Aiyyar would bag the gold medal.
 He is disenchanted with his own party, yet defends it with all the intellect and pedagogy at his disposal.
 Honestly, I am tired of political verbosity.
 How about a break from NDTV Mr Aiyyar?
 But then, what will poor Swapan do?
 What will happen to all the verbal pyrotechnics played on NDTV prime time?

-After Anil Kapoor’s two-minute avatar in ‘Mission Impossible’ and Mallika Sherawats five-minute screen presence in the ‘The Myth’, I am not inclined to see any Bollywood star as a glorified extra eulogizing his /her Hollywood arrival on television.
+After Anil Kapoor’s two-minute avatar in ‘Mission Impossible’ and Mallika Sherawats blink-and-you-miss presence in the ‘The Myth’, I am not inclined to see any Bollywood star as a glorified extra eulogizing his /her Hollywood arrival on television.
 Anyway, Mallika has to descend back around New Year, to milk her old item numbers.
 And then she has the gall to make outrageous comments on television, “My jhatka’s priceless”.
 Seriously?

 Ravi Shankar Prasaad - Where does his smug expression come from?
 Even though he professes respect for the opposition, he wants his opponents to curl up and die!
 Thank you, Mr Prasad for unleashing the moral lectures on behalf of your party.
 Since your actions are not in alignment with your righteous words, why not take sanyas from television?
 After all, how many slanging matches of scoring points can I watch?